Fairy Tales 🧚 Alberta

 Vulcan

+While Beatrice grieved the sudden death of her grandmother, Antonio was planning the next step in what he called his progress of love.
 In the dark chamber of his hotel room Antonio wrote sonnets to Beatrice, giving them titles like Amoretti, Secretum, and De Remediis Utriusque Fortunae.
-In many of these poems Antonio imagined Beatrice safely tucked in bed, dreaming of the wide world outside:

 So it was with a flourish characteristic of courtroom and classroom (he rarely distinguished between the two) that Antonio prepared the opening speech that was to seduce the heart of Beatrice.
 He put on his best Armani suit, his shiniest black Gucci shoes, and stood in front of an old, ornate mirror — the same one he loaned several hundred years ago to an aging, bitter queen.